danielwilczak101/LarryLabBot/README.md

 # Larry The Lab Bot
 Larry got new mecanum wheels and a 8BitDo SN30 controller to control all of his movements.
-The website looks funny because of all the movements here can now do.
+The website looks funny because of all the movements he can now do.

 ![](https://github.com/danielwilczak101/LarryLabBot/blob/media/images/LarryV4.jpg)